confidential-containers/confidentialcontainers.org/content/en/docs/cloud-api-adaptor/azure/_index.md

   --name "${CLUSTER_NAME}"
 ```

-## Deploy CAA

-> **Note**: If you are using Calico Container Network Interface (CNI) on the Kubernetes cluster, then, [configure](https://projectcalico.docs.tigera.io/networking/vxlan-ipip#configure-vxlan-encapsulation-for-all-inter-workload-traffic) Virtual Extensible LAN (VXLAN) encapsulation for all inter workload traffic.

 ### User assigned identity and federated credentials

 CAA needs privileges to talk to Azure API.
 This privilege is granted to CAA by associating a workload identity to the CAA service account.
 This workload identity (a.k.a. user assigned identity) is given permissions to create VMs, fetch images and join networks in the next step.